-This is a postgraduate, full-time course.
+This is a postgraduate full-time course.
 It is open to graduates of all faculties and disciplines.
 As the number of places on the course is limited, the selection of candidates is based on interview performance.
 A good honours degree is an advantage, particularly in terms of later professional appointments.
 Experience of archival work, although useful, is not essential.

-Applications for places must be received by 30th April.
-A detailed syllabus and application form may be obtained from the Archives Department, University College Dublin, Belfield, Dublin 4
+Applications for places must be received by 30 April of the year of entry.
+A detailed syllabus and application form may be obtained from the Archives Department, University College Dublin, Belfield, Dublin 4.